 Making a Camac harp come to life takes the skill of an array of artists, craftsmen, musicians, engineers, a host of other professions, and a supply chain that spans the globe.

-Oregonian Pinewood, French Beech, African Rosewood: These high-quality timber make up the structure of a Camac harp.
+Central-European Sycamore, Canadian Maple, Austrian Beech, Scandinavian Birch, Oregonian Pinewood: These high-quality timber make up the structure of a Camac harp.
 Taking pains to source these woods from different continents show the uncompromising quality and care that goes into making each harp.
 A Camac harp's value goes even to its unseen areas.
 If the whole is the sum of the parts, then a Camac harp is exceptionally valuable indeed.

 Made of Spruce grown in the Austrian Alps.
 Theses magnificent trees have been chosen for their unique properties that contribute immensely to the quality of the sound of each Camac harp.
 Every tree used was sustainably planted some 200-250 years ago in a forest that has been managed by one family for generations.
 A 200-year old memory contained in each Camac harp.
 Truly priceless.